-As a National Instruments R&D Fellow, Keith Odom directs the company’s architecture and technology group, a team of highly respected senior engineers who develop new architectures and application-specific integrated circuits (ASICs) and serve as technical leads on many projects.
+As an R&D Fellow, Keith Odom directs NI’s architecture and technology group, a team of highly respected senior engineers who develop new architectures and application-specific integrated circuits (ASICs) and serve as technical leads.

-Through his leadership and innovation, Odom has led NI to incredible success with ASIC and field-programmable gate array (FPGA) designs, resulting in more than 50 patents in areas that include bus interfacing, hardware/software interaction, reconfigurable I/O, and timing/synchronization.
-In addition, Odom was instrumental in developing key architectures including the NI-STC, a device system timing controller for NI data acquisition devices; the NI CompactDAQ modular data acquisition system; the NI Synchronization and Memory Core (SMC) architecture for the company’s high-speed modular instruments; PXI; NI LabVIEW FPGA; and bus interfaces for NI PCI, USB, and PCI Express devices.
+Odom has led NI to success with ASIC and FPGA design, which resulted in more than 50 patents in areas that include bus interfacing, hardware/software interaction, reconfigurable I/O, and timing/synchronization.
+Additionally, he was instrumental in developing key architectures including the NI-STC, a device system timing controller for NI data acquisition devices; the CompactDAQ modular data acquisition system; the NI Synchronization and Memory Core architecture for the company’s high-speed modular instruments; PXI; LabVIEW FPGA; and bus interfaces for NI PCI, USB, and PCI Express devices.

-Odom holds a bachelor’s degree in electrical engineering with a computer engineering specialization and a master’s degree in electrical and computer engineering with a focus on VLSI design and computer architecture from The University of Texas at Austin.
+Odom holds a master’s degree in electrical and computer engineering with a focus on VLSI design and computer architecture and a bachelor’s degree in electrical engineering with a computer engineering specialization from The University of Texas at Austin.